neuron-fund/docs/tokenomics/security.md

 ### 🐜 Bug bounty program

-Neuron Capital is running a continuous bug bounty program - we're paying $bountyAmount$ in NEURs or stablecoins to anyone who contacts us with a bug.
+Neuron Capital is running a continuous bug bounty program - we're paying _bountyAmount_ in NEURs or stablecoins to anyone who contacts us with a bug.
 We're taking security dead-serious - if you find one, click the image below to contact us:

 ![](../.gitbook/assets/image%20%283%29.png)